August 11, 2025

 November 23, 2022

-So, if you'd like to do more than just give thanks with your turkey, consider allocating some of your discretionary investment capital to a fund investing in the innovations that would allow us to end our dependence on fossil fuels.
+So, if you'd like to do far more than just give thanks with your turkey, consider investing in the innovations that would allow us to end our dependence on fossil fuels.
 We expect that, over the next decade, the nations of the world will begin deploying any number of advanced designs to power cities, factories, campuses, ships, industry and homes without emissions, thereby maintaining energy security and grid reliability without needing fossil fuels.
-We'll even use nuclear to generate synthetic hydrocarbons (for where liquid fuels are still needed) and power carbon drawdown so can begin to reverse global warming.
+We'll even use nuclear to generate synthetic hydrocarbons (for where liquid fuels are still needed) and power CO2 and atmospheric carbon drawdown to begin to reverse the level of forced heating causing global warming.

 Yes, investing in advanced nuclear is high risk.
-Yet it only poses the risk of losing your money (so allocate accordingly).
-Not solving climate change, however, risks losing everything we hold dear.
-Our propery, our children, our traditions.
+Yet not solving climate change poses the greatest risks of all, in that everyone risks losing everything we hold dear.
+Our property, our nest eggs, our children's happiness and comfort, and our traditions.
 Which is why more investors are considering allocating a portion of their investible capital to investments that can meaningfully reduce demand for fossil fuels.
 Whether they can invest a lot or little doesn't matter so much: they will still get the satisfaction of knowing that they are using their money to make a difference in the final years that we have to rescue our future.

 * The "Th" image above is the period table symbol for the element Thorium, and comes curtesy of the Thorium Energy Alliance, which advocates for the use of thorium along with uranium as a fuel for nuclear energy.